CharlieDigital/vue3-pinia-quasar-ts/README.md

 ## Notes:

+If you're not familiar with Quasar, it is one of ***the best*** and most complete front-end *frameworks* out there.
+Compared to the more popular Vuetify, it is:

+- more "complete"
+- has better controls
+- has fantastic, rich documentation and code examples
+- comes with pretty much everything one needs; I've rarely found myself having to pull in additional libraries when working with Quasar

+All of this means that you can build apps faster and with less friction.
+I have built several apps now with Quasar ([CovidCureID](https://www.covidcureid.com/#/) is another public project of mine) and I find it incredibly productive.

-This approach loses some of the power of Quasar as it does not take advantage of the Quasar CLI (one of the best parts of Quasar).
+One key note is that the approach used in this project with Vite loses some of the power of Quasar as it does not take advantage of the Quasar CLI (one of the best parts of Quasar).
 [The Quasar team is working on swapping WebPack for Vite](https://github.com/quasarframework/quasar/issues/11113).